Explore Lung Ventilation/Perfusion Scan

 A PE is a sudden blockage in a lung artery.
 The blockage usually is caused by a blood clot that travels to the lung from a vein in the leg.
 PE is a serious condition that can cause low blood oxygen levels, damage to the lungs, or even death.

-A VQ scan also can detect poor blood flow in the lungs' blood vessels, and it can provide pictures that help doctors prepare for some types of lung surgery.
+A VQ scan also can detect poor blood flow in the lungs' blood vessels and uneven air distribution, and it can provide pictures that help doctors prepare for some types of lung surgery.

 A VQ scan involves two types of scans: ventilation and perfusion.
 The ventilation scan shows where air flows in your lungs.
 The perfusion scan shows where blood flows in your lungs.